Understanding Your Wealth: Assets

 Funds contributed to a defined contribution account during a marriage are typically considered marital property – unless there is an existing prenuptial agreement stipulating otherwise, each divorcing spouse is entitled to half of the value of the account.
 A divorce is one of the few instances that allows you to access your 401(k) early without a tax penalty.

 In the event of the death of a defined contribution account holder, the funds will be directed to the designated beneficiary of the account.
 (The beneficiary is named when the account is set up but can be changed at the behest of the account holder.)
-If you are the designated beneficiary, you can withdraw the money from the account (and pay whatever taxes are due), roll the account over into an IRA, move the money into what is known as an inherited IRA or simply decline it.
+If you are the designated beneficiary, you can withdraw the money from the account (and pay whatever taxes are due), move the money into what is known as an inherited IRA, decline it, or if you are the spouse of the deceased owner, roll the account over to your own IRA.

 Strategies for Maximizing Your Defined Contribution Plan